Cyriaque Lamar

 A quiet wash of rat cocooned the terrain, settling at the corn’s border.

-Xoz slumped into a pile, deprived of conversation, and cover that didn’t celebrate his position.
+Xoz slumped, deprived of conversation and cover that didn’t celebrate his position.
 Worst of all, he was growing bored: an excruciating condition, when one knows the precise moment of their own necrosis.

-For hours intolerable, the octopus sat in the cornfield, eyes on ears.
+For hours intolerable, he sat in the cornfield, eyes on ears.
 Tippi’s vitals were stable, even if she was snoozing and drooling.
-Her slobber and languor were known to Xoz, so Lina’s disappearance rattled him more.
-The memory crown was still on the pig, so the clone should’ve been bawling him out with a smuggery synthetic.
+Lina-2’s disappearance rattled him more.
+The memory crown was still on Tippi, so Achilles should’ve been bawling him out with a smuggery synthetic.

 Xoz cursed the cereal.
 The kernels reminded him of a scallop’s eyes, if more debased.
 Wiggling his bag-o-face above the anthers, Xoz gave Leviathan another peek.
 The rats weren’t moving, but Tippi’s pulse was-